CEI-lab/ECE3400-2017-teamAlpha/docs/lab4.md

 Since SCLK only happens when packets are being transmitted, we thought that sampling SCLK using the FPGA clock would be the best way to synchronize all the SPI signals with the system clock. _Note: This sampling implemenation only works because we know the SPI clock is slower than the FPGA clock._ We use shift registers (clocked on the FPGA clock) to hold the history of all three SPI signals.
 By storing the recent history of SCLK, we are able to detect a rising edges.
 When CS is low (CS is active-low), we sample the MOSI line on every rising SCLK edge.
 We know the packet is complete when we've read in 8-bits.
 We then parse the valid packet into x-coordinate and y-coordinate values, and use these to change the state of the corresonding index in our grid array.

-[![Displaying current location](http://img.youtube.com/vi/25ztPch7OUc/0.jpg)](http://www.youtube.com/watch?v=25ztPch7OUc)
+Video of FPGA displaying current location from Arduino [![Displaying current location](http://img.youtube.com/vi/25ztPch7OUc/0.jpg)](http://www.youtube.com/watch?v=25ztPch7OUc)